jarnugirdhar/video-aws/README.md

-# Basic Video Streaming Platform
+# Video Streaming Platform - Learning Purpose only! :)

 ### Basic Requirements
 Java 11+ for building the project source.